These routers are not worth the P+P let alone £40!

 @Gareth6

-That's a pretty strong statement Whilst I appreciate that it is evident that some customers seem to be experiencing issues (based on the posts in this thread) it's not a view reflected by the majority of consumer or indeed business customers using this router.
+That's a pretty strong statement Smiley Whilst I appreciate that it is evident that some customers seem to be experiencing issues (based on the posts in this thread) it's not a view reflected by the majority of consumer or indeed business customers using this router.
 We've many thousands of these out there and we're not seeing a worrying number of reports.

 I'd much rather understand if there is a particular environmental issue at play or perhaps something causing the issues you are seeing.